microsoft/powerapps-tools/Apps/ReleasePlanner/deployment.md

 6. Expand “When an HTTP request is received” step and copy its URL to the
     clipboard:

+ > [!NOTE]
+ > The Flow should be turned on for the URL to be generated.

     ![Copy HTTP URL Request](./media/getflowhttp.png)